stardustai/docs-api/src/latest/taxonomy/create-taxonomy.md

 1. Type System

 - The slot type is used for geometric annotation.
-- The input type is used for parameter configuration.
+- The input type is used for parameter configuration.When input has no parent, it describes the task itself.
+When input is in the Children of SlotChildren, it describes the upper slot.
 - The slotChildren is used for combining complex tasks.

 2. Nesting Rules